 \end{definition}

-Conditions on a sequence of submanifolds $S_k$ of complex codimension $l$ (or more generally on stratifications) can be imposed, so that local estimated transversality along $Q$ of $\tau_{k,x}$ over $B_{g_k}(x,O(1))$ to the points of $S_k$ far from $\partial S_k$ is equivalent to estimated transversality along $Q$ of a related $\mathbb{C}^l$-valued function to ${\bf 0}$ (lemma \ref{lem:localchartrans}).
+Conditions on a sequence of submanifolds $S_k$ of complex codimension $l$ (or more generally on stratifications) can be imposed, so that local estimated transversality along $Q$ of $\tau_{k,x}$ at the points of $B_{g_k}(x,\rho)$ to the points of $S_k$ far from $\partial S_k$, is equivalent to estimated transversality along $Q$ of a related $\mathbb{C}^l$-valued function to ${\bf 0}$ (lemma \ref{lem:localchartrans}).